 Release of Children/Emergency Consents.
-During the COVID-19 pandemic, or until further notice, children will be brought to you outside of the center entrance or to your vehicle.
+All outside doors to our centers are kept locked throughout the day.
+Doors are monitored by members of staff, and all visiting guests must sign in at the time of entry.
+Children will be brought to you outside of the center entrance or to your vehicle.
 Please call the center or call/text your Family Support Assistant and let them know you have arrived to pick up your child.
 All individuals picking up children from Head Start, regardless of where, will be asked to present proper photo identification to staff prior to having the child released to them.
 The individual picking up the child will also be required to sign their name on a form designated for this purpose which will be provided by staff at the time of the child's release.